-Enclosure design loads shall include live, snow, wind, and dead loads.
-In addition, enclosure must be designed to carry the auxiliary static loading from interior cable tray systems and air handling ductwork, and additional electrical equipment such as lighting, battery chargers, power panels etc.
+Enclosure design loads shall include live, snow, wind, seismic, and dead loads.
+In addition, enclosure must be designed to carry the auxiliary static loading from interior cable tray systems and air handling ductwork, and additional electrical equipment such as lighting, battery chargers, power panels etc. The floor space supporting the supplied loads need to be braced to handle the weight associated with those loads.